|Learn how to encourage historic preservation and the economic and other benefits.|

 They can come in three forms:

-- Tax credits (the money you spend on historic preservation, or some fraction of it, is subtracted from the taxes you have to pay)
+- Tax credits (the money you spend on historic preservation, or some fraction of it, is a reduction subtracted from the taxes you have to pay)

 - Tax abatement (the branch of government imposing the tax simply allows you not to pay all, or some fraction, of your taxes, usually for a limited period of time)